 |5/4||Arsenal are 5/4 with William Hill to score under 1.5 goals against Aston Villa|

-One man who could not be more ideal for the Emirates Stadium is Atletico Madrid's Diego Costa and Wenger is doing what he can to prise the Spain international away from the Estadio Vicente Calderon.
+One man who could not be more ideal for the Emirates Stadium is Atletico Madrid's Diego Costa and Wenger is doing what he can to prise the now-Spain international away from the Estadio Vicente Calderon.

 The Brazilian-born striker's numbers jump off the spreadsheet and just cannot be ignored.
 His incredible shooting accuracy of 71% dwarfs even Suarez's precision while his six goals in nine away games, including the winner against Real Madrid at the Santiago Bernabeu, prove that he is much more than a flat-track bully.